iaincollins/structured-data-testing-tool/README.md

 #### Option: Test

-The value for `test` should be a valid `jmespath` query.
+The value for `test` should be a valid [JMESPath query](http://jmespath.org).

-Use double quotes to escape characters in property names.

-Examples:
+Examples of JMESPath queries:

 `Article`
 Test `Article` schema found.